SwabianCoder/ngx-toolset/CONTRIBUTING.md

 Huge thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to any of the @ngx-toolset libraries.
+The following is a set of guidelines for contributing to any of the @ngx-toolset packages.

 #### Table of Contents